Joint Pain Relief

 Earthing overnight is one way to relieve joint pain, reduce inflammation and improve sleep.
 This 2004 study showed that sleeping on earthing bedding altered cortisol levels and improved pain and sleep for most of its participants.
 Those participants reported a significant improvement in their symptoms and general wellbeing after sleeping grounded to earth for just a few days.

-Earthing overnight can be done by using a specially designed sheet, undersheet or pillowcase that is made from conductive material, and connected to the earth by means of a special earthing lead that you connect to a metal rod staked outdoor or the third ‘earth’ port of your powerpoint using a special lead and adapter (that is fitted with a safety resistor).
+Earthing overnight can be done by using a specially designed sheet, undersheet or pillowcase that is made from conductive material, and connected to the earth by means of a special earthing lead that you connect to a metal rod staked outdoor or the third ‘earth’ port of your power point using a special lead and adapter.
 This method of earthing overnight is both safe and convenient for use at home.

 The many benefits of earthing overnight include: